 - Dry red chilies 3-4

-- Heat 1 tsp of coconut oil in a pan.
+- Heat 1 teaspoon of coconut oil in a pan.

 - Keep the flame at the lowest, add the coconut and roast till light golden brown.
 Make sure you do not leave this unattended at any time as coconut burns quickly.

 - Add a few drops more oil to the same pan and roast the coriander seeds, pepper and dry red chilies till aromatic.
 Again do this on low flame.